Picture above: Period interpreters at Colonial National Historic Park, photo courtesy National Park Service.

 January 8, 1790 - The first State of the Union address is given by president George Washington.

-Photo above: French artillery along the Allies siege line at Yorktown.
+Image above: Painting of Colonial Yorktown waterfront in 1781, the busiest seaport in the Chesapeake Bay at the time, Sidney E. King.
+Courtesy National Park Service.
+Below: French artillery along the Allies siege line at Yorktown.
 Courtesy National Park Service.

 Colonial National Historical Park - This park contains over 8,000 acres on a variety of historic sites from Yorktown to Jamestown.
 The park has four distinct units; Cape Henry Memorial, Historic Jamestowne, Yorktown, and the twenty-four mile Colonial Parkway that connects them, as well as Williamsburg.
 This national park is considered to be the Beginning (Jamestown) and End (Yorktown) of English Colonial America.

 Yorktown Victory Center - This Virginia state run attraction next door to Colonial National Historical Park contains a recreation of a Continental Army encampment, films, and indoor exhibition galleries.

 Yorktown and Colonial National Historical Park T-Shirts and Souvenirs from the official merchandise of America's Best History.